-To protect the security of the authentication settings, the user name and password are not stored in clear text in the AgWSI.conf file.
+Description Optional.
+When WSI.auth.user is specified, the WSI module intercepts the authentication headers that will be forwarded to the application server and replaces them with the credentials of a single known user.
+Then it adds HTTP authentication headers to every request it forwards to the application server.
+Any existing authentication headers on incoming requests to WSI are replaced by the authentication setting.
+Usage To protect the security of the authentication settings, the user name and password are not stored in clear text in the AgWSI.conf file.
 You must run the AgWSIUser utility to generate the WSI.auth.user statement needed in AgWSI.conf to represent a given user and password.
 The AgWSIUser utility encrypts the user name and password in a form the WSI can read.

-The authentication setting can be used to:

-- Remove NTLM authentication headers added by IIS - Distinguish requests that have been forwarded by the WSI to the application server
+The authentication setting can be used to: Remove NTLM authentication headers added by IIS Distinguish requests that have been forwarded by the WSI to the application server WSI.debug

-WSI.debug

-Optional.

-WSI.debug specifies the WSI logging level.
-The WSI logs to the AgWSI.log file, which is stored in your WSI module directory.
+Description Optional.
+WSI.deb WSI mod ug specifies the WSI logging level.
+The WSI logs to the AgWSI.log file, which is stored in your dule directory.
+Usage Choose from these levels: Level Information logged 0 None 1 Each request method, URL, and whether it was processed successfully Any errors in the connection between the WSI module and the application server Connection pool cleanup messages 2 Level 1 information plus:Full HTTP response and reply headers and content lengths 3 Level 2 information plus: • URL mapping results

-Usage

-Choose from these levels:

-Level Information logged

-0 None

-1 Each request method, URL, and whether it was processed successfully

-Any errors in the connection between the WSI module and the application server

-Connection pool cleanup messages

-2 Level 1 information plus:

-Full HTTP response and reply headers and content lengths

-3 Level 2 information plus:

-URL mapping results

 To log the URLs arriving at the destination server, use the SMC to configure your application server debug value to 1 or 2.
-For more information, see "Low-level debugging" on page 308.
+For more information, see "Low-level debugging" on page 219.